rebo/proof_of_concept_seed_hooks/README.md

 - Just sometimes I get put off adjusting my app because of the Msg:: chain chase all over the place to keep track of one simple thing.
 I wanted to see if I could somehow have some more isolated changes in one function (component) with stored state.

-- Per compoment data means for simple compoents I dont need to pollute the app with non-business logic.
+- Per compoment data means for simple components I dont need to pollute the app with non-business logic.

+- This should make it easier to create reusable chunks of logic that can be helpful in a different apps without having to wire in everything TEA style.

 - In theory this might be good, who knows, so lets try...

-- This only stores state, which was the main reason I needed it.

 **Standard quickstart stuff**

+`cd example_seed_app`

 `rustup update`